chadwhitacre/openpath/_posts/2024-01-04-welcome-to-open-path.md

 diagnosed me with PTSD from all of the online conflict related to the end of Gittip (Gratipay).
 2015–2017 did, in fact, suck.

-In one sense, then, [I'm here so I won't get fined](https://www.youtube.com/watch?v=rmABbHSOTqQ).
+In one sense, then, [I'm just here so I won't get fined](https://www.youtube.com/watch?v=rmABbHSOTqQ).
 I work for Sentry, and my job requires me to be a "thought leader," so I need a platform.
 Others at Sentry have theirs: